-Cloud infrastructure analytics maker Sumo Logic (SUMO) reported Q2 FY2022 results topping analyst expectations, with revenue up 19% year on year to $58.8 million.
-Sumo Logic made a GAAP loss of $32 million, down on its loss of $12.2 million, in the same quarter last year.
+Cloud infrastructure analytics maker Sumo Logic (SUMO) reported strong growth in the Q3 FY2022 earnings announcement, with revenue up 19.5% year on year to $62 million.
+The company expects that next quarter's revenue would be around $64.2 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Sumo Logic made a GAAP loss of $30.8 million, down on its loss of $23.9 million, in the same quarter last year.

 Sumo plugs into their cloud customers’ services and gathers logs about how they are being used, analyses the data and then makes them accessible through collaborative dashboards.
 It helps their customers reduce downtime by alerting them about performance issues of their applications and mitigates security risks by flagging suspicious traffic and visitor behaviour.